Kamino-Finance/anchor-client-gen/README.md

 Options:
-  --program-id <PROGRAM_ID>  optional program ID to be included in the code -V, --version              output the version number -h, --help                 display help for command
+  --program-id <PROGRAM_ID>  optional program ID to be included in the code --file-extension <ext>     file extension for generated import and export statements (default: "js") - use '' for no extension
+  -V, --version              output the version number -h, --help                 display help for command
 ```